Search

 Natural sites and gardens

-Didn't Louis XIV already say, upon discovering Alsace, “what a beautiful garden! » The Bruche Valley is a magnificent example.
-From Donon to Climont via the Serva waterfall and the Champ du Feu, flowery meadows line up in a farandole in the middle of variegated forests !
+Didn't Louis XIV already say, when discovering Alsace, "what a beautiful garden!"
+The Bruche Valley is a magnificent example.
+From Donon to Climont, passing by the Serva waterfall and the Champ du Feu, flowery meadows are scattered in a farandole in the middle of variegated forests !

-If art is creation, Nature is artist.
-She left in the Bruche valley a open-air garden !
+If art is creation, Nature is an artist.
+She has left in the Bruche valley a open-air garden !

 30 results